dotnet/runtimelab/docs/design/coreclr/botr/ilc-architecture.md

 Related classes: `DependencyNodeCore<>`, `ObjectNode`

-Related project files and tests: ILCompiler.DependencyAnalysisFramework.csproj, ILCompiler.DependencyAnalysisFramework.Tests.csproj
+Related project files and tests: ILCompiler.DependencyAnalysisFramework.csproj

 ### Dependency expansion process
 The compilation starts with a set of nodes in the dependency graph called compilation roots.
 The roots are specified by the compilation driver and typically contain the `Main()` method, but the exact set of roots depends on the compilation mode: the set of roots will be different when we're e.g. building a library, or when we're doing a multi-file compilation, or when we're building a single file app.